Quantco/spox/docs/operators.rst

 On the fundamental level, operators have attributes, inputs and outputs.
 For an ONNX runtime, operators are the elementary operations (instructions) that are performed within the model.

+Example operators include:

+- Arithmetic - ``Add``, ``Mul``, ``MatMul``, ...
+- Tensor/ndarray operations - ``Reshape``, ``Concat``, ``Gather``, ``Scatter``, ...
+- ML/DL-specific operations like ``AveragePool``, ``OneHot``, ...

 Attributes
 ----------

-Attributes are like *template parameters* for the operator.
-They often affect the operation performed by the operator, including what type or shape the output is.
+Attributes are strongly typed constants known at build time – similarly to *template parameters* for the operator.
+They often affect the operation performed by the operator, including what type or shape the output is, and may not be runtime-dependent (contrary to operator `inputs`).

-They are strongly typed constants known when the model was built and as such are not runtime-dependent.
 They may be either required or optional (in which case they may have a default).
-A common construct is one-of attributes, where only one of a given group of arguments may be set.
-Such more complex logic is usually documented in the docstring of the operator as it is not directly expressible in either Python or ONNX itself.
+Another common construct is `one-of attributes`, where only one of a given group of arguments may be set.
+Such more complex logic is usually documented in the docstring of the operator as it is not directly expressible in either a Python signature or ONNX itself.

 In Spox, attributes are keyword arguments to operator constructors.
 They expect Python and numpy datatypes to avoid the inconvenience of constructing ONNX protobuf objects.
 Whenever a constructor takes an attribute the type-hint explicitly specifies which type is required.
 Passing the wrong attribute type is an error, as using it would cause the model to fail validation.